Tag: east hartford jets

 With three consecutive Playoff Championships under their belts, the East Hartford Jets have selected Jeff “Crisco” Criscuolo as their first-time Manager.

 When he began his GHTBL career in 2012 as an infielder from Saint Anselm College, Criscuolo found immediate success.
-He played second base for Ferguson Waterworks managed by Greg Annino.
+He played second base for Ferguson Waterworks under Manager Greg Annino.
 Criscuolo’s quick bat, dependable glove and top-end speed helped Ferguson win the Regular Season Title and a second straight Playoff Championship in his rookie year.
 He moved over to shortstop the following year and Ferguson captured a third consecutive Playoff Championship.

 2012 Ferguson Waterworks (Criscuolo kneeling second from left).